enriicola/Linked-adm-In/README.md

 ## (11) Neo4J: Schema details

 Given Neo4J schema-less nature we don't have to provide any schema details (like in Cassandra for example, where we would have needed some table specifications).
 Here we just need to dynamically create nodes and their relationships, as we'll do in the next step.
+For simplicity, Jobs will be considered as merely identified by their title.
 Nevertheless, here follows a basic **example** on how the nodes should appear in our database insertion:

 ```